contentful/contentful.swift/README.md

 }
 ```

-If you want to simplify the implementation of an `EntryDecodable`, declare conformance to resource and add `let sys: Sys` property to the class and assign via `sys = try decoder.sys()` during initialization.
+If you want to simplify the implementation of an `EntryDecodable`, declare conformance to `Resource` and add `let sys: Sys` property to the class and assign via `sys = try decoder.sys()` during initialization.
 Then, `id`, `localeCode`, `updatedAt`, and `createdAt` are all provided via the `sys` property and don't need to be declared as class members.
 However, note that this style of implementation may make integration with local database frameworks like Realm and CoreData more cumbersome.

 ## Documentation & References